 There is plenty of awareness of what one ought to look for when choosing a white water rafting company in Banff.
 Some red flags should be enough for you to consider another company.
 The slowness and the clumsiness of the guide guarantee that you will have the same potential hazards during the trip.

-Dangerous rafting habits
+Dangerous white water rafting habits

 The cowboy days had a different and loose safety principle.
 The rafters stated that one was not doing proper rafting unless they are hungover.
 They braved the routes with a drunken haze only because they knew and understood the accurate geography precision.